 The C3 Undergraduate Fellowship Program is funded by The Andrew W. Mellon Foundation.
 As such, eligibility is limited to the Foundation’s approved fields of specialization.

 **Please note that the list below applies only to the research undertaken during the summer research program, not to your chosen or prospective major.
-If your field of interest is not listed here, you may still apply to our partner programs and could be selected to participate in the same program as C3 fellows, but the stream of funding will be different.
-You may also consider applying to one of the programs listed in the guide to undergraduate summer research.**
+If your field of interest is not listed here, you may still apply to our partner programs and could be selected to participate in the same program as C3 fellows; only the stream of funding would be different.
+You may also consider applying to one of the programs listed in the Guide to Undergraduate Summer Research.**

 - Anthropology and Archeology